What is a cookie?

 - Cookie settings for Internet Explorer

 - Cookie settings for Mozilla Firefox

 More information about cookies

-If you want to have more control over the installation of cookies, you can install programs or add-ons to your browser, known as “Do Not Track” tools, which will allow you to choose the cookies you want to allow.
+If you want to have more control over the installation of cookies, you can install programs or add-ons in your browser, known as "Do Not Track" tools, which will allow you to choose the cookies you want.